Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Range**: 6 *(9m)*
 - **Components**: V
 - **Duration**: 1 minute
 You manifest a minor wonder within range.
 You create one of the effects below within range.
 If you cast this spell multiple times, you can have up to three of its 1-minute effects active at a time.
 Altered Eyes.
 You alter the appearance of your eyes for 1 minute.
 Booming Voice.
 Your voice booms up to three times as loud as normal for 1 minute.
-For the duration, you have Advantage on CHAa (Intimidation) checks.
+For the duration, you have Advantage on CHA  (Intimidation) checks.
 Fire Play.
 You cause flames to flicker, brighten, dim, or change color for 1 minute.
 [Invisible](conditions.md#invisible) Hand.
 You instantaneously cause an unlocked door or window to fly open or slam shut.
 Phantom Sound.
 You create an instantaneous sound that originates from a point of your choice within range, such as a rumble of thunder, the cry of a raven, or ominous whispers.
 Tremors.
 You cause harmless tremors in the ground for 1 minute.
 - **Classes**: Cleric
 *(Source: PHB'24, page 333)*